kamilnecas/Save-Profile-Images_lide/README.md

 # Save-Profile-Images_lide
 Script process the website "https://www.lide.cz/" which is basically dating website.
+It was created on OS Windows.
 * Every user has profile with an option to upload images (photos) on his/her profile.
 * Script is supposed to save those images at once.